 This belief has a name- it’s known as the Gambler’s Fallacy and it is a product of players over-complicating games and the strategies that they use to try and beat the wheel.
 Rather than recognising and accepting the element of chance that pervades roulette, many players spend their time fixating on the notion that it is possible to identify trends and predict the outcome of a random wheel spin.

-Grab a match bonus at Betfair
+Grab a match bonus at Virgin

 Are there Trends and Number Patterns in Roulette?